gap-system/gap/INSTALL.md

 You may have to experiment to determine the best values for `CFLAGS` and/or `COPTS` as described above.
 Please let us (support@gap-system.org) know the results of your experiments.

+We also recommend that you install a C++ compiler before compiling GAP;
+while GAP itself does not need it, there are GAP packages which do require a C++ compiler.

 13 GAP for OS X